-- A candlelit tour and visit the Black Prince’s Chantry
+- A candlelit tour and to visit the Black Prince’s Chantry

 - A visit to the Cathedral Library

-- A climb up to the safety deck above the Nave to see the current conservation work
+- A climb up to the Nave roof to see the current conservation work

 Delegates will need to be fit and able to climb stairs to participate in these tours.